pundu55/bv-titanium-sdk/README.md

 * Titanium Mobile SDK based on Bazaarvoice Developer API
 * Quick Start Guide - Quickly get familiar with installation and building a bare-bones, simple application that uses the SDK
 * Reference applications
- * Product browse example: Illustrates using the Bazaarvoice iOS SDK to query, browse and display ratings and reviews for products
+ * Product browse example: Illustrates using the Bazaarvoice Titanium Mobile SDK to query, browse and display ratings and reviews for products
- * Photo upload example: Illustrates using the Bazaarvoice iOS SDK to submit a photo-review that include a user generated photo (camera/gallery), star rating and review text.
+ * Photo upload example: Illustrates using the Bazaarvoice Titanium Mobile SDK to submit a photo-review that include a user generated photo (camera/gallery), star rating and review text.
  * “Kitchen Sink” app: Covers all the baseline method calls and their responses.
 It’s a good way for developers see the all the requests and responses of the SDK out of the box.